picandocodigo/List-Category-Posts/readme.txt

 The shortcode accepts a category name or id, the order in which you want the posts to display, and the number of posts to display.
 You can also display the post author, date, excerpt, custom field values, even the content!
 The [catlist] shortcode can be used as many times as needed with different arguments on each post/page.

-**New feature**: The different elements to display con now be styled with CSS. you can define an HTML tag to wrap the element with, and a CSS class for this tag.
+**Customization**: The different elements to display con be styled with CSS. you can define an HTML tag to wrap the element with, and a CSS class for this tag.
 Check [Other Notes](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) for usage.

 Great to use WordPress as a CMS, and create pages with several categories posts.